pedro-cmat/v6-summary-rdb-py/README.md

 Additionally, it's also possible to evaluate the number of participants for a cohort.

+The data privacy can be enhanced using environment variables that restrict the access to datasets that have a minimum amount of records.
+This is also applied to the results obtained from the different functions provided.
+See more below.

 ## Node Setup

 Make sure to set the database connection parameters as environment variables using the default variables for a postgres database (https://www.postgresql.org/docs/9.3/libpq-envars.html):